Frequently Asked Questions

-Boost Sugar Free and Sugar Free Pink Lemonade contain a source of phenylalanine, a naturally occurring amino acid that people with Phenylketonuria should avoid.
+Boost Sugar Free, Sugar Free Pink Lemonade and Boost Sport contain a source of phenylalanine, a naturally occurring amino acid that people with Phenylketonuria should avoid.
 Sugar Free Pink Lemonade, Exotic Fruits and Citrus Zing contain colours which may have an adverse effect on attention and activity in children.
 Boost does not recommend that these products are sold to children due to the caffeine level and the colours used.

-Sugar Free & Sugar Free Pink Lemonade has five calories in the 250ml can and just under 10 in the 500ml bottle.
+Sugar Free has 10 calories in the 250ml can.
+Sugar Free Pink Lemonade has eight calories in the 250ml can.

-All our other energy products contain up to 47 calories per 100ml.
+All our other energy products contain between 47 - 61 calories per 100ml.

 We recommend Boost is consumed as part of a balanced diet and active, healthy lifestyle.

 No, at the moment there are no legal age restrictions.
 But we don't recommend that children under 16 drink Boost.